Viking River Cruise Longship Overview

 The Middle Deck is home to the reception area and the ship store.
 The Restaurant is also on this deck.
 In the evening dinner service begins promptly at 7:00 pm.
 Although seating is open, and no reservations are necessary, it is likely that you will have to dine with other passengers.
 The smallest table accommodates six people.
 If you desire more privacy, there are a few tables for two or four people up in the Aquavit Terrace.

 Note: Room service is not available on a Viking River Cruise Longship.
-Unless you will be dining on shore or during an excursion, plan to eat during the scheduled service times.
+For that reason, unless you will be dining on shore or during an excursion plan to eat during the scheduled service times.

 We had a Veranda Stateroom on the middle deck.
 Even the stateroom is only 205 square feet, it felt spacious, not small.
 The floor-to-ceiling sliding glass doors let in plenty of natural light making the cabin feel large and open.
 It is lovely to have a small outdoor living space to enjoy.
 The Veranda has two chairs and a small table.